 6. Ice Fishing

 You don’t have to bring power drills and build a shack to ice fish.
-JJ’s Ice Fishing takes you out on the Lake Michigan to a heated ice house with predrilled fishing holes.
+JJ’s Guide Service takes you out on Lake Michigan to a heated ice house with predrilled fishing holes.

 I decided against ice fishing because I value my fingers and toes too much.
-But also, it was my only time to check out Door County Distillery and its cherry infused spirits, and the wonderful expanded home good store, Bliss, in Sturgeon Bay.
+But also, it was my only time to check out Door County Distillery and its cherry-infused spirits.

 7. Electric Fat Tire Bikes